rgrannell1/kea/README.md

 ## 4 Contributing

-Contributions are welcome, particularily in the following areas:
+Arrow is an extremely large project, so contributions are welcome, particularily in the following areas:

 * developing a stable function decorator that behaves like haskell's autocurrying.
 * developing tools for testing and profiling arrow code, such as ```forall()``` and ```time_profile()```
 * improving efficiency and composability of functions.
+* improving exception handing within arrow.

 * consistency and idiomaticy police.
-* improving exception handing within arrow.
 * tests, benchmarks and documentation (obviously!)
 * suggestions for functions to implement.
 * bug reports.

+* logo design.

 ## 5 Authors